 Single-dose DPIs operate by evacuating powder medication from a punctured capsule.
-The HandiHaler® (Boehringer Ingleheim), The TOBI Podhaler® (Novartis), and the Neohaler (Sunovion) are examples of single-dose DPIs (Figure 20).
-While the HandiHaler® is used for the delivery of tiotropium bromide, the TOBI Podhaler is utilized for the administration of tobramycin.
-The Neohaler® is used for the delivery of glycopyrrolate as well as Utibron®, the combination of indacaterol and glycopyrrolate.
-Although the HandiHaler®, Podhaler, and Neohaler® have different configurations, their principle of operation is similar.
+The HandiHaler^{} (Boehringer Ingleheim), and The TOBI Podhaler^{} (Novartis) are examples of single-dose DPIs (Figure 21).
+While the HandiHaler^{} is used for the delivery of tiotropium bromide, the TOBI Podhaler is utilized for the administration of tobramycin.
 When using a single-dose DPI, the user places each capsule into the drug holder.
 Then, the user must prime the device by piercing the single-dose capsule and allowing entrainment of air into the device for dispersion with inhalation.
 The primary disadvantage of single-dose DPIs is the time needed to load a dose for each use.
 Also, patients should be instructed not to swallow the capsules.